codefellows-seattle-javascript-401d16/lab-31-34-budget-tracker/lab-derek/Lab32.md

 ===

 ## Submission Instructions
   *  continue working from lab 31
   *  submit a pull request to the project

 ## Requirements
 #### Feature Tasks
 ##### expense
 * in this app a expense should contain at least the following propertys
-  * `id` a uuid
+  * DONE:  `id` a uuid
-  * `categoryID` an id that corresponds to an existing category
+  * TODO:  `categoryID` an id that corresponds to an existing category
-  * `timestamp` a date from when the category was created
+  * DONE:  `timestamp` a date from when the category was created
-  * `name` a string that is the name of the category
+  * DONE:  `name` a string that is the name of the category
-  * `price` a number that is the total amount of $ in the category
+  * DONE:  `price` a number that is the total amount of $ in the category
-  * fell free to add more to your expense if you want
+  * TODO:  fell free to add more to your expense if you want

 ##### redux
 ###### app reducer
-* export a reducer that hols the entire app state from `reducer/index.js`
+* TODO:  export a reducer that hols the entire app state from `reducer/index.js`
-* create a reducer that will combine you categories reducer and expenses reducer
+* TODO:  create a reducer that will combine you categories reducer and expenses reducer

 ###### expenses reducer
-* create a category reducer in your your reducer directory
+* DONE:  create a category reducer in your your reducer directory
-* this reducer should atleast support the following interactions
+* DONE:  this reducer should atleast support the following interactions
-  * `EXPENSE_CREATE` -- store an expense
+  * DONE:  `EXPENSE_CREATE` -- store an expense
-  * `EXPENSE_UPDATE` -- update an existing expense
+  * DONE:  `EXPENSE_UPDATE` -- update an existing expense
-  * `EXPENSE_DELETE` -- delete an existing expense
+  * DONE:  `EXPENSE_DELETE` -- delete an existing expense
-* if you need others feel free to add them
+* TODO:  if you need others feel free to add them

 ###### action creators
-* you should create an action createor for each interaction supported by your expenses reducer
+* TODO:  you should create an action createor for each interaction supported by your expenses reducer

 ###### store
-* in `lib/store.js` export a function  that will return a redux store from your app reducer
+* TODO:  in `lib/store.js` export a function  that will return a redux store from your app reducer

 ##### Components
 Create the following components and structure them according to the following diagram.